Iinuma Sadakichi: History

 After the war Sadakichi relocated to Sendai.
-He served in the government and Imperial Japanese Army.
+He served in the Ministry of Communications and Imperial Japanese Army.
 He only related the incident much later as an older man, after the tensions of the Boshin War had cooled.
 It is through him that the events of the Byakkotai suicide at Iimori are known.

 After his death, his ashes were spread on Mount Iimori together on the buried graves of his Byakkotai comrades.